byronsadik/Ghostposter/README.md

 ![alt text](https://github.com/byronsadik/Ghostposter/blob/readme/reddit-client-secret.png "")

 Save the ID and secret for later.
+If you lose them, don't worry.
+Go back to <http://reddit.com/prefs/apps> and you can find them again.

 1. Clone repo locally, and in directory run `npm install`, and then run `npm start`.
 1. Go to `http://localhost:3000`.
 1. Input your username, password, ID, secret, and all of your Reddit post information.
 Make sure you select whether you're posting a reddit link or a text post and be sure to input the correct subreddit name.

-Then voila!
+Ta-da!
 As long as the app is running it will post to Reddit for you at the scheduled time.